 - Stage III: Diffuse thinning across the top with sparse density, sometimes leaving only a thin fringe of hair.

-Dr. Güncel Öztürk of HairNeva Clinic puts it simply:
+Dr. Güncel Öztürk puts it simply:

 “Stage I patients often panic, while Stage III patients arrive too late.
 The right time to act is when you first see that light reflection along your part.”